Kizomba: Brazil

 In Brazil, kizomba became famous when the pop artist Kelly Key released the album No Controle, on February 3, 2015.
 Key left the dance-pop/R&B songs to introduce the kizomba in Brazil.
 In an interview Key said she sought originality and new styles: "I'm running this responsibility of being predictable.
 I wanted to record Kizomba for 13 years!
 Now I feel mature and have knowledge of movement".

 China

 Kizomba is growing in popularity in some major Chinese cities such as Beijing, Shanghai, Shenzhen and Hong Kong.
 Some teachers of kizomba are Chinese while others are foreign.
 Every year, different Latin dance festivals are organized and presented such as Shanghai Bachata/Kizomba Festival.

 Ghana

-Kizomba in Ghana is one of the growing form of dance activity especially within the capital city of Accra were there are weekly dance sessions held at Afrikiko Leisure Centre or other bars and restaurants.
+Kizomba in Ghana is one of the growing forms of dance activity especially within the capital city of Accra, where there are weekly dance sessions held at Afrikiko Leisure Centre or other bars and restaurants.